just-the-docs/just-the-docs/beta/versioning/index.md

   "vertices": []
 }
 ```
-All versions of city objects are listed under the "CityObjects" property, as is the case in a regular CityJSON file.
+All versions of city objects are listed under the `CityObjects` property, as is the case in a regular CityJSON file.
 For example, if one vCityJSON file contains two versions of a building, then two city objects will be in the file as follows:
 ```js
 {
   ... // Start of CityJSON